Eviction of occupiers with basic protection

 The 3 steps to eviction

-If you are a fixed term occupier your landlord can apply to the court for a possession order after the end of the fixed term.
+The first step your landlord usually has to take is to write to you to ask you to leave.
+Most occupiers are entitled to a written notice but if you are a fixed term occupier your landlord can apply to the court for a possession order after the end of the fixed term.
 There is no need for the landlord to give you notice.
 If your landlord wants to evict you before the end of the fixed term your rights will depend on the exact terms of your contract.

 If you are a periodic occupier your landlord must give you a written notice before you can be evicted.
 They don’t have to give a reason.
 The notice must: